Canon M5 vs Fujifilm X-E3

 Both the M5 and the X-E3 have been discontinued, but can regularly be found used on ebay.
 The X-E3 was replaced by the Fujifilm X-E4, while the M5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M5 and X-E3 can be found, respectively, in the Canon M5 Manual (free pdf) or the online Fujifilm X-E3 Manual.

 So what is the bottom line?
 Is the Canon M5 better than the Fujifilm X-E3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.